-5//JOB 1-2
+5//JOB 1-2 memory verses: genesis 1:27; hebrews 11:7

 The Book of Job addresses the issue of God's allowance of suffering in the lives of His people.
 The early chapters of Genesis describe sin's entrance into and corruption of the world.
 We also realize that human suffering is an inevitable consequence of sin.
-Job 1-2 remind us that even the most faithful of God's people are not exempt from suffering and sin.
+Job 1-2 reminds us that even the most faithful of God's people are not exempt from suffering and sin.
 However, these chapters also remind us that because God is sovereign, everything-even suffering-has a purpose that ultimately leads to His glory and fulfillment of His plans.
 The purpose of Job's suffering was that the world would see the life-transforming power of genuine faith in God.